 STEP 1: Portfolio Submission Requirements

-Contour Line drawing of your shoe using a ballpoint pen
+3. Contour Line drawing of your shoe using ballpoint pen. (expressive, loose and strong lines)

-Colored Landscape Painting using watercolor, acrylic, or oil paint
+4. Colored Landscape Painting using watercolor, acrylic or oil paint. (venture outside and paint)

-A portfolio consists of 7-10 pieces of artwork representing the student’s best work.
-Only original artwork, without copyright infringement, will be accepted.
+A portfolio consists of 7-9 pieces of artwork representing the student’s best work.
+Only original artwork will be accepted.
 Do not submit a photograph or photocopy of a drawing or painting.
 All pieces should be organized and carried in a purchased or homemade portfolio.

-INCLUDE YOUR MAGNET # ON THE BACK OF EACH ARTWORK, INCLUDING YOUR FLASH DRIVE.
+INCLUDE YOUR MAGNET # ON THE BACK OF EACH ARTWORK.

 Portfolio Review by Committee